THE SCIENCE OF SOUND

 POLYVINYL BUTYRAL (PVB)

-In the Silent Line range, the panes of glass are separated by a layer of PVB.
+In noise reduction glazing, the panes of glass are separated by a layer of PVB.
 This is designed to prevent sounds in the 1000 – 3000 Hz range (the most sensitive range for humans) penetrating through the glazing by dissipating the wave.
 PVB typically offers a reduction of around 10 decibels, which is what we consider a 50% reduction in perceived loudness.

 MICRO RUBBER SPACERS